-Collect your urine sample in a collection CUD immediately prior to testing.
-You only need a small volume of urine, and you will need about 5 minutes to perform the test.
+Collect your urine sample in one of the collection cups provided with your kit immediately prior to testing.
+You only need a small volume of urine, about one-fourth of the cup, and you will need about 5 minutes to perform the test.
 If you do not have time to perform the test immediately after collecting your urine, cover and store the urine in your refrigerator.
-You should not store your urine for longer than 12 hours and von should never freeze it.
+You should not store your urine for longer than 12 hours and you should never freeze it.
 If your urine has been refrigerated before you are ready to begin testing, you must remove your urine from the refrigerator and let it reach room temperature before you can begin the test.
 This should take approximately 30 minutes.
 Do not heat or shake your urine sample.